J-Lehrack/War/README.md

 * [Features](#Features)
 * [License](#License)

+## Introduction
+This is a variant of the game, where scores are recorded per draw, with the winner decided when the player chooses to not reshuffle again.

 ## Technologies
 - Python 3.11

 ## Features
 - Designed several parent classes for cards, hands, and the deck for use in other cardgames.
-- Variant of the game, where scores are recorded per win, with the winner decided when the deck runs out.
 - Scores will be tracked per round and for the overall game, until the program is exited.

 ## License